waynecheah/auth-service/README.md

 3. <a href="https://cloud.google.com/build/docs/automating-builds/create-github-app-triggers">Creating GitHub App triggers</a>
 4. <a href="https://cloud.google.com/build/docs/configuring-builds/substitute-variable-values?_ga=2.157475192.-372591699.1609419431">Set environment variables according to</a> <a href="./.env.exmaple"><code>.env.example</code></a>
 5. <a href="https://github.com/settings/installations">Double check if Google Cloud Build is authorized</a>
-6. Checkout source code to master branch and push commit to Github
+6. Checkout source code to main branch and push commit to Github
 ---

 ## APIs Documentation